Generic Name: abacavir and lamivudine (a BAK a veer and la MIV yoo deen)

 Where can I get more information?

-- Your pharmacist can provide more information about abacavir and lamivudine.
+- Your doctor or pharmacist can provide more information about abacavir and lamivudine.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.